Happy woman gardening

 Do one thing

 *Clean Slate helps people on low incomes become better off.
-We do this by helping them reorganise their money and maximise their income, find work or better work, and get online.
-Quids in! is our money guidance initiative and in 2022 its materials – magazines, guides, personal finance emails and interactive tools – reached 240,000 people on low incomes across the UK.
-People we engaged one to one enjoyed financial gains on average of £1,224.
+We do this by helping them re-organise their money and maximise their income, find work or better work, and get online.
+Quids in! is our money guidance initiative and in 2024, its materials – magazines, guides, personal finance emails and interactive tools – reached 175,000 people on low incomes across all nations of the UK.
+People we engaged one to one enjoyed financial gains on average of £1,328.

 Image: Centre for Ageing Better